scottkosty/montetools/README.md

 ## What to do after the run?

-The first thing you should do is to save the `mc` object we created as an Rds file.
+The first thing we should do is to save the `mc` object we created as an Rds file.

-    # The resulting file is 740K, and it has the realized values of statistic() for
+    # The resulting file is 740K, and it has the observed values of
-    # every simulation.
+    # statistics() for every simulation.
-    # You can use the `compress = 'xz'` argument to get a file size of 308K, but
+    # You can use the "compress = 'xz'" argument to get a file size of 308K,
-    # when you read in the file with `readRDS()` it will be slower.
+    # but when you read in the file with "readRDS()" it will be slower.
     saveRDS(mc, file = "mc.Rds")

 We can output the results of our MC to a LaTeX table as follows: